pxc/gitbook/text/55_Glossary/0_Glossary.markdown

 _object_

->   The unit of storage in git.
+>   The unit of storage in Git.
 It is uniquely identified by the
     SHA1> of its contents.
 Consequently, an
     object can not be changed.